danedwardsdeveloper/React-Redux-Markdown-Blog/src/app/articles/sonnet-9.md

 ---

 Is it for fear to wet a widow’s eye\
-That thou consum’st thyself in single life?\
+That thou consum'st thyself in single life?\
 Ah, if thou issueless shalt hap to die,\
 The world will wail thee like a makeless wife;\
 The world will be thy widow and still weep\